Benefit Issuances and Use of Benefits

 - Issued to the household

-Congress passed the Consolidated Appropriations Act, 2023, which allows state agencies to use federal funds to replace SNAP benefits stolen between October 1, 2022, and September 30, 2024 via card skimming, card cloning, and other similar methods.
+Congress passed the Consolidated Appropriations Act, 2023, and extended it with the Continuing Appropriations and Extensions Act, 2025, which allows state agencies to use federal funds to replace SNAP benefits stolen between October 1, 2022, and December 20, 2024 via card skimming, card cloning, and other similar methods.
 Some provisions apply.

 1. Eligibility staff will deny a claim request in the following circumstances (EBT Headquarters will provide an explanation for denials that are not listed):